Project Delivery Guide: Roles, Steps, and Key Phases

 What are the Project Delivery Phases

-Project delivery follows five structured phases that organize how construction work is planned, executed, and completed.
+Project delivery follows six structured phases that organize how construction work is planned, executed, and completed.
 Each phase aligns responsibilities, timelines, and budget oversight to ensure quality outcomes and minimize risk across the project lifecycle.

 • Planning: Sets the strategic foundation of the project.
 The project owner defines objectives, delivery methods, scope, budget, and timeline.
 This is where feasibility studies, risk assessments, and regulatory reviews come into play to guide early decision-making and avoid delays.